MicrosoftDocs/visualstudio-docs/docs/ide/how-to-create-project-templates.md

 ## Other ways to create project templates

-You can also create project templates manually by gathering the files that constitute the project into a folder, and then creating a .vstemplate XML file with the appropriate metadata.
+You can create project templates manually by gathering the files that constitute the project into a folder, and then creating a .vstemplate XML file with the appropriate metadata.
 For more information, see [How to: Manually create web templates](../ide/how-to-manually-create-web-templates.md).

-If you have the [!INCLUDE[vsipsdk](../extensibility/includes/vsipsdk_md.md)] installed, you can wrap the finished template in a .vsix file for deployment by using the **VSIX Project** template.
+If you have the Visual Studio SDK installed, you can wrap the finished template in a VSIX file for deployment by using the **VSIX Project** template.
 For more information, see [Getting started with the VSIX project template](../extensibility/getting-started-with-the-vsix-project-template.md).

 ## See also